RoelofSetsFire/data-processing-1/30 Homework/90 D3 Barchart/10 Homework.md

 * Create a barchart.html file with a title of your data visualization, include/link to the D3 library and include the barchart.js where you will write the rest of your code.

-* Load your JSON dataset (from previous assignment) using D3.
+* Load your JSON dataset (from Intro) using D3.
 Print the data to the console using console.log().
 This will allow you to check whether your data is loaded correctly.

 [JSON format]: http://www.w3schools.com/json/
 [ex 1]:http://recurial.com/programming/understanding-callback-functions-in-javascript/